gcanti/fp-ts/docs/modules/Array.ts.md

 ## findIndex

-Find the first index for which a predicate holds
+`findIndex` returns an `Option` containing the first index for which a predicate holds.
+It returns `None` if no element satisfies the predicate.
+Similar to [`findFirst`](#findFirst) but returning the index instead of the element.

 **Signature**